Financial Services Consultant

 President, Transformation Consultants

-Dr. Millane is an honors graduate from Cornell University (BS in Hotel Administration), Canisius College (MBA), and the State University of New York at Buffalo (PhD in education, leadership & policy.
-She also completed the Executive Education program at Harvard University in performance metrics for nonprofit organizations.
+Maureen is an honors graduate from Cornell University (BS in Hotel Administration), Canisius College (MBA), and the State University of New York at Buffalo (PhD), and completed the Executive Education program at Harvard University in performance metrics for nonprofit organizations.

-In addition to her consulting work, Maureen serves as Associate Vice President for Community Engagement at Daemen College overseeing the Global Programs Office, Gacioch Center for Veterans, Service Learning, Career Services and the Saffrin Center for Sustainable Communities and Civic Engagement.
-Previously, she was Associate Dean for Canisius College Wehle School Business responsible for the Center for Professional Development, the Canisius Amherst Conference Center and the Women’s Business Center, which she founded with a $1.5 million ($750k matching) competitive federal grant.
+Previously, Maureen served as Associate Vice President for Community Engagement at Daemen College.
+Prior to that she was Associate Dean for Canisius College Wehle School of Business.
 Before joining Canisius, Dr. Millane was Resident Manager of The Pittsburgh Hilton Hotel with annual revenues of $25 million, oversaw a $12 million renovation program and recognized for having employees with the highest productivity in the region.
-She served on the opening teams as Towers Manager of the Chicago Hilton & Towers, Director of Human Resources for the Seattle & Park Hilton Hotels, the Warwick Hotels in Houston and started her career in Organizational Development at Marriott Hotels Corporate Headquarters in Washington, D.C.
+She served on the opening teams as Towers Manager of the Chicago Hilton& Towers, Director of Human Resources for the Seattle & Park Hilton Hotels, the Warwick Hotels in Houston and started her career in Organizational Development at Marriott Hotels Corporate Headquarters in Washington, D.C.

 Patrick J. Whalen